• Skip to primary navigation

 Cooking down onion and peppers in a pan to make charro beans

-Simmering the charro beans in a pan
+Simmering the charro beans in a pan, and hot charro beans in a pan

 Garnish and Serve.
 Garnish with fresh chopped cilantro, chili flakes, crumbly white cheese and serve.